NYUCCL/psiTurk/doc/secure_ad_server.rst

 Any task (or HIT) which you deploy on your own server is listed using the "external HIT" type (a special name that Amazon uses for tasks which are hosted on external webservers).
 For these types of tasks, ads show up in users' browsers as a HTML document.
-Due to recent changes in browser security if your HTML is not encrypted and signed using an "official" SSL certificate (e.g., **https**://myschool.edu/myad.html works and the certificate signing authority is official) then the ad won't display to potential participants at all!
+Due to recent changes in browser security, if your HTML is not encrypted and signed using an "official" SSL certificate (e.g., **https**://myschool.edu/myad.html works and the certificate signing authority is official) then the ad won't display to potential participants at all!